rash522/amazon-q-cli-game/README.md

 - **Enemies/Obstacles** that reduce player lives
 - **Score and Life Tracking** on the screen
 - **Restart Functionality** with a full gameplay loop
-- Uses basic sprites and a colorful background (MVP visuals)

 ---